 That is one of the reasons why this Bicentennial Conference on Religious Liberty assumes, in my judgment, more than conventional significance.
-We are afforded not only an opportunity but are faced with the moral obligation to try to place the Bicentennial and the American experience into a perspective that gives insight into the authentic spiritual, cultural, and political character of our nation, and their meanings for us today, and possibly tomorrow.
-And if we do our work well here and elsewhere throughout the country during the months ahead, we may yet be able to succeed in salvaging something of the potential high meanings and values implicit in our 200th birthday from the morass of materialism and schlocki-ness, which are but the latest evidences of the hedonism, consumptionism, and paganism that dominate our national value system.
-America and Its Discontents by Daniel J. Boorstin, on the role of advertising as the central value-producing agency of our society.)
+We are afforded not only an opportunity, but are faced with the moral obligation, to try to place the Bicentennial into a perspective that gives insight into its authentic spiritual, cultural, and political dimensions-and their meanings for us today, and possibly tomorrow.
+And if we do our work well here and elsewhere throughout the country during the months ahead, we may yet be able to succeed in salvaging something of the potential high meanings and creativity implicit in our 200th birthday from the morass of materialism and shockiness, which are but the latest evidences of the hedonism, consumptionism, and paganism that dominate our national value system.1 adventure in the pursuit of a more adequate and viable set of relationships between church and state, between religion and society, than had existed anywhere else, or anytime before the American experiment was launched.
+Because so much of the character of American society is staked out on the ways in which we cope with and resolve church-state issues, it is increasingly understandable why debate over these issues continuously evokes such high emotion on the part of Protestants, Catholics, Jews, secular humanists, and others.
+But precisely because religious liberty was central in the motivations for the founding of America, and also because freedom of conscience is the parent liberty from which derives all our other liberties2-free speech, freedom of assembly, the right to privacy-the obligation is all the greater to negotiate our respective communal differences, when they occur, with disciplined restraint in speech and action, with the same respect for the conscience of the other that one seeks for oneself, and with the avoidance of the imputation of bad faith or prejudice which in itself can become an act of prejudice.
+In short, American democracy is a relatively brief interlude in the history of human freedom, and the experience with genuine religious liberty for all Americans on the level of authentic equality in our pluralistic society is an even briefer chapter.
+As we have learned from the frightening Watergate, nightmare, constitutional democracy with all its superior virtues is still a fragile human invention.
+Democratic life can and will survive only through the tender, loving care and the creative sympathies, reconciling skills, constructive negotiations of leaders of the state, and most especially interreligious leaders.
+The resolution of differences on the level of rhetorical street brawls, name-calling, and verbal violence in speech and print will only

+Rabbi Marc H. Tanenbaum is National Interreligious Affairs Director of the American Jewish Committee in New York, NY.

 In considering our subject of "Contemporary Issues of Church-State Relations," it would be helpful to keep in mind that the very founding of the American Republic took its primary impetus from a determined search by our Puritan forebears for religious liberty.
-In many ways American history has been one long adventure in the pursuit of a more adequate and viable set of relationships between church and state, between religion and society, than had existed anywhere else, or anytime before the American experiment was launched.
-Because so much of the character of American society is staked out on the ways in which we cope with and resolve church-state issues, and relationships between groups in our society, it is increasingly understandable why debate over these issues continuously evokes such high emotion on the part of Protestants, Catholics, Jews, secular humanists, and others.
-But precisely because religious liberty was central in the motivations for the founding of America, and also because freedom of conscience is the parent liberty from which derives many of our other liberties \-- free
+In many ways American history has been one long

+1See Daniel J. Boorstin, Democracy and Its Discontents (New York: Random House, 1974), on the role of advertising as the central value-producing agency of our society.